ygemici/osz/docs/boot.md

  6. says I'm "ready" covering out the "starting" message.
  7. and as a last thing, switches to user space by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).

-That `sys_enable()` function switches to system task, and starts executing it.
-Because `sys_init()` has disabled IRQs, system task can freely call all device driver's initialization code without interruption.
+That `sys_enable()` function switches to the first device driver task, and starts executing it.
+The scheduler, `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) will choose one by one in the PRI_DRV queue until all drivers blocks.

 Driver Initialization
 ---------------------

-The "SYS" task starts by calling all shared libraries (device drivers) entry points to initialize.
-After that it enables all IRQs that it has a handler for, and notifies core to enable interrupt flag as well.
-And with that the true multitasking began, and `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) chooses a thread to run.
-See [testing tutorial](https://github.com/bztsrc/osz/blob/master/docs/howto1-testing.md) on how to find out which task was interrupted by the debugger.

-When scheduler returns control to "SYS" task again, it will be in an endless loop waiting for IRQ events.
+The sys_init() enumerates system buses to locate devices and loads drivers for them.
+It will also fill up entries in IRQ Routing Table so that ISR will know to whom to send the message for a specific IRQ.
+It will also enable IRQs which has entries in IRT.

 User land
 ---------